ReDI-School/fullstack_bootcamp/volunteers/qa_session.md

 1. Join the Zoom Call 5 minutes before the Session starts.
 2. Claim Host (Check out the pinned Guide in Slack on how to do so).
 3. Wait until 19:05 to give everyone a chance to arrive and kick-off.
-4. Answer Questions:
-  - Mention a question posted in Slack.
+4. Answer Questions - Mention a question posted in Slack.
 Provide an answer or walk the students through the solution.
 You can ask if the student joined to check if the answer clarified their question.
 5. After the session, post your answers in Slack.
 The students also get access to the recording.